 All these three flowers are widely found in North American gardens, but only asters have species that have grown here for thousands of years—making them a native plant.

-Native plants are magical for our gardens for lots of reasons, including:
+Native plants are beneficial for our gardens for lots of reasons, including:

 - Fuss-free beauty.
 It’s a good reminder that native plants plant themselves.
 Once established, they happily thrive in average weather with just rain.